Human papillomavirus (HPV) refers to a group of viruses.

 If you have health insurance, the vaccine is fully covered as preventive care until age 26.

-If you’re over the age of 26 or without insurance, ask your provider if they have any patient assistance programs available.
+If you’re over the age of 26 or without insurance, ask a clinician if they have any patient assistance programs available.

-You may be able to get the vaccine at no or a reduced cost.
+You may be able to get the vaccine at no cost or at a reduced cost.